BMJ 2001;323:901 ( 20 October )

 Trial characteristics

-We included only randomised controlled trials of short acting beta 2 agonists.
+We included only randomised controlled trials of short acting β2 agonists.
 Trials could be laboratory, hospital, or community based.
 Trials were included if they compared clinical outcomes of a single drug delivered by standard pressurised metered dose inhalers (with or without a spacer device) against any other hand held device.
 Trials that compared different doses of inhaled drug and those that used challenge testing were also included.
 We included trials in both children and adults.

 We looked at the following outcomes: lung function, quality of life measures, symptom scores, drugs for additional relief, steroid requirement, nocturnal awakening, acute exacerbation, days off work or school, treatment failure, patient compliance, patient preference, adverse effects, bronchial hyperreactivity, and systemic bioavailability.
-For trials using cumulative dosing schedules4-16 we used data that were generated after the administration of the last cumulative dose.
+For trials using cumulative dosing schedules416 we used data that were generated after the administration of the last cumulative dose.

 Data abstraction and assessment of validity